peteroupc/peteroupc.github.io/graphics.md

 - Before 1995, computer memory was expensive, so that computers with more than 4096 kibibytes of system memory (and 1024 kibibytes of video memory) were rare among consumers; see "[**Typical PCs Each Year**](https://www.dosdays.co.uk/topics/typical_pc_per_year.php)".
 - Before 1999, computers with more than 32,768 kibibytes of system memory were rare among consumers.
 (In the _PC 99 System Design Guide_, "entertainment PCs" required at least 64 million bytes of system memory.)

+<a id=Seeking_Comments></a>

+### Seeking Comments

+As with the rest of this open-source article, [**comments on this specification**](https://www.reddit.com/r/retrogamedev/comments/1rl36fo/pre2000_computer_graphics_for_modern_video_games/) are welcome.
+But most useful would be comments that improve or refine the specification to fit the graphics abilities of pre-2000 video games.

+A comment is useful here if, for example, it gives _measurements_ (or references to other works that make such measurements) on the graphics capabilities (for example, polygons shown each frame, average frame rate, memory use, sprite count, etc.) actually achieved by games released in 1999 and earlier (or released in, say, 1994 or earlier) for home computers or game consoles.

+This includes statements like the following, with references or measurements:

+- "Game X shows up to Y polygons at a time at Z frames per second and screen resolution W".[^56]
+- "Scenes in game X have Y triangles on average".[^57]
+- "Game X uses a fixed palette of Y colors".
+- "Game X uses Y bytes of memory while running on Windows 98".
+- "Game X shows up to Y sprites at a time" (for 2-D games such as those built using the tool Director, then by Macromedia).
+- "Game X shows up to Y sprites at a time at screen resolution Z".
+- "Game X supports drawing sprites with 2-D rotations" (for 2-D games).
+- "Game X, from year Y, supports sprites with translucent (semitransparent) pixels" (for 2-D games).
+- "Game X, from year Y, supports translucent alpha blending" (for 2-D games).
+- The 2-D game X, from year Y, supports a [**given 2-D graphics capability**](https://peteroupc.github.io/graphicsapi.html#2_D_Graphics).
+- The 3-D game X, from year Y, supports a [**given 3-D graphics capability**](https://peteroupc.github.io/graphicsapi.html#3_D_Graphics).

+(Those statements will also help me define constraints for video games up to an earlier year than 1999.)

+Statements like the following are also useful, with references:

+- "In year X [1999 or earlier], Y% of PC users used screen resolution Z".
+- "In year X [1999 or earlier], Y% of PC users had Z million bytes of memory".
+- A market-share-weighted average of system memory requirements of video games in year X.
+- On a market-share-weighted basis, X% of video games in year Y ran on 256-color display modes.
+- On a market-share-weighted basis, X% of video games in year Y ran on 16-color display modes.

+Statements like the following are less useful, since they often don't relate to the actual performance of specific video games:

+- "Console X can render up to Y triangles per second".
+- "Video card X can render up to Y pixels per second".

 <a id=Building_a_Public_Domain_music_synthesis_library_and_instrument_banks></a>

 ## Building a Public-Domain music synthesis library and instrument banks